smithery-ai/apple-notes-mcp/README.md

 The server implements the ability to read and write to your Apple Notes.

-### Prompts
+### Tools

 The server provides multiple prompts:
-- search-notes: Search notes by title or content
-- list-folders: List all folders
+- `get-all-notes`: Get all notes.
-- get-folder-notes: Get all notes in a specific folder
+- `read-note`: Get full content of a specific note.

-### Tools

-Coming soon.
+- `search-notes`: Search through notes.

 ### Missing Features:

 - No handling of encrypted notes (ZISPASSWORDPROTECTED)
 - No support for pinned notes filtering
 - No handling of cloud sync status
-Missing attachment content retrieval
+- Missing attachment content retrieval
-No support for checklist status (ZHASCHECKLIST)
+- No support for checklist status (ZHASCHECKLIST)
+- No ability to create or edit notes

 ## Quickstart